MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 :::image type="content" source="_images/health-impact.png" alt-text="The diagram shows a health model that uses a traffic light approach." border="false":::

 > [!NOTE]
-> Wwhen you dashboard your health model, we also recommend that you consider accessibility requirements for people who are blind and people with low vision.
+> Wwhen you dashboard your health model, we also recommend that you consider accessibility requirements for people who have a vision disability.
 For diagramming best practices, see [Architecture design diagrams](/azure/well-architected/architect-role/design-diagrams).

 ## Adopt your health model